 If you have placed your thermostat in a place that gets extremely cold in winters or receives direct sunlight, it is probably giving you false readings.
 Further, avoid putting it near electric appliances as they radiate heat, and the temperature keeps fluctuating, increasing the chances of false readings.
 It should be installed in a room you use frequently and where it is less likely to be disturbed by other appliances.

-Unclean filters make your system work harder to achieve your preferred settings, and do not forget the damage it will cause in the long run.
+Unclean filters make your system work harder to achieve your preferred settings.
+They also cause damage to your system in the long run.

 If your house is not insulated correctly for winters and summers, you are overburdening both your machine and your wallet.
 Cold/hot air coming from under the doors and windows impacts the overall temperature and greatly influences your thermostat changes.

 The smart thermostat is designed for efficiency, and if you are not using it correctly, then what is the point?
-You can schedule your daily and weekly setting, so you do not need to change it frequently.
+You can schedule your daily and weekly setting, to avoid changing the settings frequently.
 Changing the settings swiftly also wastes energy.

 Thermostat Energy Saving Tips